betatran3010/apple-harvest-festival/design-plan-phase1/milestone-1.md

 ## Content Justification
-> Explain why this content is the right content for your site's audience and how the content addresses their goals.
-> (1-3 sentences)

 - The logo, dates & hours, and paragraphs giving an overview of the festival and its history help attendees get to know the festival before coming there.
 - Content on map and directions provides clearer guidance on finding the type of vendors they're looking for, meets the audience's need for clear transportation information, and improves on-site navigation.